input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/catalyst_docs/comment.md

 ## Abstract

-## Proposal Document
+## Comment Document

-This is a document, formatted against the referenced proposal template, which defines a proposal which may be submitted for consideration under one or more brand campaign categories.

-The brand, campaign and category are not part of the document because the document can exist outside this boundary.
-They are defined when a specific document is submitted for consideration.
+This is a document which provides a comment against a particular [Proposal Document].

 ### Specification

-Catalysyt Proposal document is a [Catalyst Signed Document], so its fully follows the structure of the [Catalyst Signed Document] specification.
+Catalysyt Comment document is a [Catalyst Signed Document], so its fully follows the structure of the [Catalyst Signed Document] specification.

 * [`content type`](./../signed_doc/spec.md#content-type): `application/json`.